July 10, 2010 at 4:17 pm

 Hi everyone, below is a guest post by a fellow sandcarver named Glen.
 He was nice enough to show us some examples of positive and negatives made by him and his wife.

 The two photos clearly show the amount stone removed in a negative blast design.
 You need a strong resist that can stick thoroughly to the stone.
 I am using 3M 507 Buttercut resist and 3M #1 filler.
 Grit is aluminum oxide #80, pressure is 45-50 lbs.
 Nozzle size 1/8″.
-Use even passes like you are frosting a sheet of glass rotating the stone occasionally 90 degrees.
+Use even passes like you are frosting a sheet of glass while rotating the stone occasionally 90 degrees.

 Glen,